9

 VERDICT

 It can’t completely cover up the effects of its heavy-duty make-up, but then neither can its rivals, and the gruff diesel engine is ultimately quite a minor complaint in the context of this class.
-It’s easily fixable too, albeit at a price, by opting for the V6.
+It’s easily fixable too, albeit at a price, by opting for the V6 or the PHEV.

-Overall, the new Ranger is a very complete pick-up that lets you forget you’re driving a commercial vehicle more often than it reminds you of that fact.
-It aces the modern pick-up truck brief of marrying work and leisure, which is no mean feat.
+It's a complete pick-up that lets you forget you’re driving a commercial vehicle more often than it reminds you of that fact.
+It aces the modern truck brief of marrying work and leisure, which is no mean feat.

 Illya Verpraet